FabLabLimerick/fablablimerick.github.io/app/_posts/events/2016-06-04-EVENTS-FAMbootcamp.md

 ---
 ## COLLABORATORS CALL

-### About this call
-Fab Lab Limerick publishes a call for Art and designs students and recent graduates interested in participating in FUTURE ARTIST MAKERS - SUMMER BOOTCAMP workshop as a collaborator in one of the workgroups that will develop the selected projects.
+This is a call for art and design students and recent graduates interested in participating in FUTURE ARTIST MAKERS - SUMMER BOOTCAMP workshop as a collaborator.
+Collaborators will have the opportunity to join in one of the workgroups to develop the selected projects, and take part in a unique collaborative environment, in which there is a supportive, horizontal relationship among technical staff, project leaders and the collaborators.

-FUTURE ARTIST MAKERS - SUMMER BOOTCAMP It is an environment in which there is an horizontal relationship among technical staff, project leaders and the collaborators.
-As it is specified in the rules, the names of the collaborators will appear in the project’s credits.
+Each collaborator will receive formal training on digital fabrication technologies although a basic knowledge on software and hardware tools will be necessary.
+As specified in the rules, the names of the collaborators will appear in the project’s credits.
 Also, Fab Lab Limerick will give a document certifying the participation in the workshop to all the participants that request it.
-All the collaborators will receive formal training on digital fabrication technologies although a basic knowledge on software and hardware tools will be necessary.

 The workshop runs from Monday to Saturday from July 4 to 15, 2016.
 Timetable will be from 10am to 6:30pm with a break for lunch.
 Some days after 6:30pm there will be little workshops and presentations until 8:30pm.
-If you are interested, fill the FORM that you will find below.
-For any other questions about the proposal please contact fablab@saul.ie
+If you are interested, fill the form that you will find below.
+For any other questions about the proposal please contact [fablab@saul.ie](mailto:fablab@saul.ie)

 ### Appointment of participants in the workshop
 Collaborators will be selected based on the following criteria:
-+ Art and designs students and recent graduates (less than two years after graduation) from any art and/or design school in Ireland.
++ Art and designs students and recent graduates (less than two years after graduation) from any 3rd level art and/or design programme, and currently based in Ireland.
 + Some basic skills with creative software tools.
 Experience working on collaborative artistic environments.

 ### Accommodation
-For collaborators not based in Limerick, Fab Lab Limerick will cover up to 6 people for the stay (Maximum stay: Check-in July 3rd and check-out July 16th, 2016).
+For collaborators not based in Limerick, Fab Lab Limerick will cover *up to 6 people* for the stay (Maximum stay: Check-in July 3rd and check-out July 16th, 2016).
 Each space will be allocated by strict order of registration.
-Therefore, signing in as a collaborator does not necessarily guarantee that you have accommodation.
+Therefore, signing up as a collaborator does not necessarily guarantee that you have accommodation.
 Fab Lab Limerick is not able to cover traveling costs nor other expenses during the stay.

 [Join as collaborator.
 Deadline June 17th 2016](https://fablablimerick.typeform.com/to/Q3H7vd) <br/>
 Form link: https://fablablimerick.typeform.com/to/Q3H7vd <br/>